TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-WebAPI/013 User DAO.md

 }
 ```

-We implemented the `IUserDAO` interface from the Application component.
+We implemented the `IUserDao` interface from the Application component.

 We receive an instance of FileContext through constructor dependency injection.